gloomtrop/gloomtrop.github.io/_portfolio/dink.md

 {% include gallery caption="This is a sample of the app." %}

-As a machine learning engineer on the Dink project, I developed a transformer-based Bert model to automatically classify user purchases into various categories, eliminating the need for manual data entry.
+As a co-founder of Dink, I played a significant role in creating the app.
+I collaborated with my team to develop the machine learning tools and implement data insights and visualization.
+I contributed to the development process and worked on ongoing management and growth of the app.
+Additionally, I lead the developed of a transformer-based Bert model to automatically classify user purchases into various categories, eliminating the need for manual data entry.
 This allows for a seamless, automated data stream that improves overall financial management.